DataShades/ckanext-content/docs/usage.md

 If you used [ckanext-scheming](https://github.com/ckan/ckanext-scheming) before, the process is quite similar to Dataset types schema register.

-Create and `yaml` schema file in your custom extension.
+Create and `yaml` schema file in your custom extension (or copy the existing schemas page.yaml/blog.yaml that can be found at ckanext-content as an starting point).
 For example `article.yaml`.

 In it specify its type and main fields.
 Here is an minimal schema config: